speedracer/speedracer/readme.md

 ---

-Speed Racer is a perf runner, like a test runner, but for performance :car:.
+Speed Racer is a perf runner, like a test runner, but for performance :racing_car:.
 It executes scripts (*runs*) in Chrome (headlessly if possible) and produces reports on JavaScript execution, rendering and fps (more to come).

 ## Installation